Karl von Frisch: Career

 The institute of zoology was destroyed in the Second World War, and in 1946, Frisch went to work at the University of Graz, remaining there until 1950, when he returned to the reopened Munich institute.
 He retired in 1958 but continued his research.

 Personal life

 Karl Ritter von Frisch married Margarete, née Mohr, who died in 1964.
-Their son, Otto Ritter von Frisch, was director of the Brunswick natural history museum between 1977 and 1995.
+Their son, Otto Ritter von Frisch, was director of the State Natural History Museum in Braunschweig, Germany between 1977 and 1995.

 Research

 Frisch studied aspects of animal behaviour, including animal navigation, in the Carniolan honey bee (Apis mellifera carnica), a subspecies of the European honey bee.